codenirvana/sms-commit-activity/README.md

 ### Twilio Account
 Signup for a [Twilio](https://www.twilio.com) account

+### Server / VM
+A server is required to run script as a cronjob so that script will run continuously as long as server is running.

 ## Setting Up The Server
-A server is required to run script as a cronjob so that script will run continuously as long as server is running.

 ### Build The Script
 ```bash